 Traditional Coquito

-1 can of cream of coconut (most Puerto Ricans prefer Coco López)
+- 1 can of cream of coconut (many Puerto Ricans prefer Coco López)

-½ cup of white rum (Preferably Don Q or Bacardí)
+- ½ cup white rum (preferably Don Q or Bacardí)

-1 teaspoon of ground cinnamon (add more to taste)
+- 1 tablespoon ground cinnamon (add more to taste)

 Chocolate Coquito